Grant Robertson

 Robertson maintained and competed for several leadership positions during the party's stint in opposition following the end of the Fifth Labour Government.
 He was elected Labour's deputy leader in 2011 under leader David Shearer, and contested the leadership of the party in both 2013 and 2014.
 Subsequently, Robertson was named the party's finance spokesperson and was ranked third on Labour's party list.
 Prime Minister Jacinda Ardern appointed him to the finance portfolio in the Sixth Labour Government.
-As finance minister, Robertson has been prominent in the government's economic response to the COVID-19 pandemic in New Zealand.
+As finance minister, Robertson was prominent in the government's economic response to the COVID-19 pandemic in New Zealand.